andyatkinson/andyatkinson.github.io/_posts/2026-09-25-rails-business-podcast.md

 title: Let's Get Down to Business with Rails and PostgreSQL
 ---

-I'm happy to share that I was a guest on the [Rails Business](https://www.railsbusiness.com) podcast and the episode has just gone live.
-Here's a quick recap of the topics we covered.
+I'm happy to share that I was a guest on the [Rails Business](https://www.railsbusiness.com) podcast and the episode is now live.
+Here's a recap of the topics we discussed.

 ## Engineering Work at Aura
-We spent most of the time discussing engineering work last year related to scaling the database workload for peak traffic at Aura frames where we use Ruby on Rails and PostgreSQL.
+We spent most of the time discussing engineering work last year related to scaling the database workload for peak traffic at Aura where we use Ruby on Rails and PostgreSQL.

-I’m presenting this information in two places this Fall, the [Rails at Scale Summit](https://rubyonrails.org/world/2026/rails-at-scale) and the [Postgres Summit](https://2026.postgressummit.us).
+I’m presenting this information in two places this fall, [Rails at Scale Summit](https://rubyonrails.org/world/2026/rails-at-scale) in Austin, TX and the [Postgres Summit](https://2026.postgressummit.us) in NYC.

 Besides the podcast, you can get more details in these posts:
 <ul>